marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 Use DOIs in citations, on your personal or research group website, in publications, and anywhere else you want to be sure the link to your data wireman stable over time

-Click <a href="bit.ly/2VJtHdM" target="_blank">here</a> for more information about UBC DOIs.
+Click <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank">here</a> for more information about UBC DOIs.

 ### *2*{: .circle .circle-red} &nbsp;Private URL
 {: .no_toc}

 A **temporary link** for use with **unpublished** data.
 The dataset can only be seen by those who have the link, and users *do not need a Dataverse account*.
 Great for giving pre-publication access to journals, reviewers, and collaborators.

 To create a Private URL, click `Private URL`.
 The generated URL can be access from this location until the dataset is published, so you can copy it again and again as needed.
+The Private URL will automatically disappear once the dataset is published.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-private-url.png" width="500"/> </p>